aau-giraf/.github/.github/PULL_REQUEST_TEMPLATE.md

 *Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration*

-- [ ] Test A
-- [ ] Test B

 **Development Configuration**
+*Type "flutter --version" and "dart --version" in your CMD to check versions.*

-* Toolchain:
+* Flutter version:
-* SDK:
+* Dart version:

 # Checklist:

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have commented my code, particularly in hard-to-understand areas, if necessary
 - [ ] I have made corresponding changes to the documentation, if necessary
 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works, if necessary
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules
-- [ ] I have Acceptance Tested this on an iOS device.
+- [ ] I have Acceptance Tested this on an iOS device
+- [ ] I have Acceptance Tested this on an Android device